 The English Roseum Rhododendron is among the hardiest of all the rhododendrons.
 It grows and blooms reliably in zone 4, where winter lows can reach minus 30.
 Yet it grows just as well in hot, humid areas, all the way through zone 8.
 You can grow this plant with confidence in your garden, across almost all the country.
 Use it for the background behind other shrubs that flower at different times of the year.
 Plant it among acid-loving plants like azalea and camellia in a woodland garden.
 Use it in beds on the east side of your home, sheltered from the afternoon sun.
 Wherever you grow this plant in your garden, it will be a big hit, blooming profusely and creating a spectacular showing.

 Our plants are produced from pieces taken in direct line from that original plant, so you know you are getting the best.
 It always pays to choose named varieties of these plants, to guarantee top quality.
 Our customers love rhododendrons, and this is a popular-selling variety, especially in colder parts of the country.
-We will not have our stock in long, so order now before we are completely sold out.
+We will not have our stock in long, so order now before we are completely sold out!
+You may also want to consider other popular varieties like the Helikki Red Rhododendron and the Lemon Ice Rhododendron, to add more color to your garden.